Kids 5 to 11 now eligible for updated COVID booster

 Hawkins is about to have another baby, and her 5-year-old daughter, Emily is already thrilled to be able to get the vaccine to help her unborn sibling.

 “She’s really excited about it.
-She’s really embraced her role as a big sister and for her, anything that will help the new baby is like a badge of honor,” said Hawkins.
+She’s really embraced her role as a big sister; for her, anything that will help the new baby is like a badge of honor,” said Hawkins.